 Currently, according to NCDHHS guidelines, individuals 65 and older and all healthcare workers can now join the COVID-19 vaccination waitlist.
 Join the waitlist by visiting covid.mahec.net.

 How do I schedule an appointment?

-Community members on the waitlist will be called to make an appointment when vaccines become available.
+Due to decreased demand for vaccinations, the MAHEC/UNCA immunization waitlist is now closed.
+Those on the waitlist will be called to make an appointment when vaccines become available.
 MAHEC will call those on the waitlist three times to attempt to schedule an appointment.
 If they cannot connect with you after three phone calls, they will move you to the end of the waitlist.

 Where are we on the waitlist?

-We are prioritizing appointments for those in phases that are currently eligible for the vaccine.
-So there really is no “place” on the waitlist.
+We are prioritizing appointments for those in phases that are currently eligible for the vaccine, so there really is no “place” on the waitlist.

 When will I receive a confirmation of my pre-registration?

 The only confirmation you will receive for signing up on the waitlist is the screen that displays once you register.
 When we have called and assigned you an appointment, you will receive an email confirmation if you provided an email address.